vegawidget/ggvega/dev/TypeScript/quicktype/quicktype.md

 ```
 ### Some Possible situations

-The most important difference between `vlSpec.ts` and `Vega-lLite source code` is that `Vega-Lite source code` use more union types.
+The most important difference between `vlSpec.ts` and `Vega-Lite source code` is that `Vega-Lite source code` use more union types.
 That means `Vega-Lite source code` is more specific than `vlSpec.ts`.

 And **Jest** is not very friendly to test code at `./node_modules`.
 You can use the config in [`vl-source-code`]([https://github.com/vegawidget/ggvega/tree/vl-source-code](https://github.com/vegawidget/ggvega/tree/vl-source-code)) branch to solve this problem.

 ### How to use Vega-Lite

 When we revert to using the Vega-Lite classes, we will have to rename the classes we use in ggvega.
-And Some structure of the classes change as well.
+And Some structure of the classes changes as well.
 Here are some example changes:

 - `VL.TopLevelSpec`==>`TopLevelSpec`